HipSTR-Tool/HipSTR-references/human/human_reference.md

-It begins by using [Tandem Repeats Finder](https://tandem.bu.edu/trf/trf.html) to identify repeats on each chromosome and then extensively filters and processes the resulting repeats using standard unix utilities such as [grep](http://linuxcommand.org/man_pages/grep1.html) and [awk](http://linuxcommand.org/man_pages/awk1.html), as well as three command line utilities: [datamash](https://www.gnu.org/software/datamash/), [bedtools](http://bedtools.readthedocs.io/en/latest/) and [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOve r).
+It begins by using [Tandem Repeats Finder](https://tandem.bu.edu/trf/trf.html) to identify repeats on each chromosome and then extensively filters and processes the resulting repeats using standard unix utilities such as [grep](http://linuxcommand.org/man_pages/grep1.html) and [awk](http://linuxcommand.org/man_pages/awk1.html), as well as three command line utilities: [datamash](https://www.gnu.org/software/datamash/), [bedtools](http://bedtools.readthedocs.io/en/latest/) and [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver).
 This script also requires an executable version of *Tandem Repeats Finder* called **trf409.legacylinux64**.
-Please download it from the TRF link above and ensure the other utilities are installed bef ore proceeding to follow the steps below
+Please download it from the TRF link above and ensure the other utilities are installed before proceeding to follow the steps below

 ## Scanning the genome for STRs
 First, lest's download this github repository to obtain the required scripts: